digitive/awsiotdemo/README.md

 # Other Requirements

-AWS AMI knowledge are essential to create roles and assign permissions, in order to make all these parts work together.
+AWS IAM knowledge are essential to create roles and assign permissions, in order to make all these parts work together.